Málaga–Almería road massacre: Attack on Málaga

-Consequences

-Approximately 3,000–5,000 civilians were killed en route to Almería.
+Flight and massacre

+An estimated 15,000–50,000 civilians, chiefly the elderly, women, and children, fled towards the city of Almería, nearly 125 mi to the east via the main coastal highway, the N-340 road (la carretera N-340).
+Three Nationalist cruisers, the Canarias, Almirante Cerveras and Baleares bombarded the road.
+The frantic civilians traveling unprotected along the highway were slaughtered.
+The Republican Air Force was unable to halt the attacks.
 Mothers carrying children were slaughtered, leaving many children along the way.
 The elderly, the injured, and those physically, emotionally, and spiritually incapable of completing the trek were swiftly eradicated.
+Approximately 3,000–5,000 civilians were killed en route to Almería.

+Those who reached Almería were largely rejected by the city’s citizens out of fear of the encroaching Nationalist forces.
+Those who declined to evacuate Málaga (approximately 4,000 people) were systematically rounded-up, raped, killed, and piled into mass graves, such as the San Rafael Cemetery.

+Aftermath

+Anita Carrillo, a captain in the Spanish Republican Army, and part of the evacuation attempt, was injured but survived the attack.
+She recounted her experiences in an article in March 1937 by Margarita Nelken for the magazine Estampa, which helped to record and publicise the atrocities.

 Various accounts from the 1960s claim that corpses could still be found alongside the highway from the aerial and ground attacks.

-Those who reached Almería were largely rejected by the city’s citizens out of fear of the daunting and encroaching Nationalist forces.
-Those who declined to evacuate Málaga (approximately 4,000 people) were systematically rounded-up, raped, killed, and piled into mass graves, such as the San Rafael Cemetery.

 Memoriam

-The Málaga–Almería road massacre serves as a dark reminder of the political, economic, social, and religious unrest that plagued Spain during the 20th Century.
+The Málaga–Almería road massacre serves as a dark reminder of the political, economic, social, and religious unrest that plagued Spain during the 20th century.

 In 2005, a memorial service was initiated in Torre del Mar (approximately halfway between Málaga and Almería) to honor the victims of the massacre.
 Since then, it has become a tradition to create a memorial wreath for the victims every 7 February.

+In 2016 the Asociación Sociocultural y Club Senderista la Desbandá (La Desbandá socio-cultural association and hiking club) started an annual march to commemorate the massacre.

+In 2022 the nearby town of Benalmádena honoured the courage of Canadian surgeon Norman Bethune with new monument and renaming a roundabout.